 If you can embrace this, then Uprooted is a gripping story about the development of Agnieszka’s own magic and the terrifying menace of the Wood.
 I loved the descriptions of magic being performed – the best I’ve ever read – and although the contrast between the Dragon and Agnieszka shades a little close to the ‘women are more natural and intuitive’ trope, Novik avoids making anything too one-sided.
 My main criticisms of the book are two-fold.
 Firstly, I did not buy Agnieszka’s friend Kaisa as a character.
 She seemed surprisingly underdeveloped compared to everyone else, and seemed to exist solely so that Agnieszka could be protective of her.
 Secondly, the magic system itself was too vague for me, so it was never quite clear why some things were possible and others were not.
 I also feel that the ‘corruption’ of the Wood could have been pushed even further.
 But these niggles just illustrate how strongly Novik’s writing implants itself in my head.
 Highly recommended if you enjoyed Spinning Silver (looking at you, Reema).

 This year I’m also proud of myself for finally reading The Odyssey.
 And by gigantuan good fortune, I wasn’t far along before Randi and I happened to stay with a bone fide classicist over the weekend, so all I had to do to get answers to my dumb questions was look up from the sofa and ask.
 To be fair Emily Wilson’s translation (which we may affectionately term the ‘woke translation’ for its emphasis on slavery) is superb for rendering Odysseus’s adventures in crystal clear English.
-What really surprised me is how early his voyage seems to conclude; Odysseus is back home long before the final verse, and his long, drawn-out process of elaborate disguises and endless loyalty tests – before, spoiler alert, murdering all of his mother’s suitors in a massive bloodbath – is less engaging.
+What really surprised me is how early his voyage concludes; Odysseus is back home long before the final verse, and after that his lengthy, drawn-out sequence of elaborate disguises and endless loyalty tests – before, spoiler alert, he murders all his mother’s suitors in a massive bloodbath – is less engaging.
 Well, less engaging to me.
 I don’t think anyone is reading this blog for an original take on Homer.
 Although, personally, my gut feeling is that since Odysseus is continually shown to lie about everything – to everyone! – that actually all of his stories are made up.

 I’m still working my way through Sherlock Holmes – in a process which has been ongoing since 2010! – and this year I reached Doyle’s fourth and final novel, The Valley of Fear.
 This was a good one, actually, with its sinister second half about a murderous Freemason gang set in 1870s Pennsylvania.
 Even more fun was Eric Ambler’s Uncommon Danger, which is like all other Eric Ambler thrillers (amateur hero becomes embroiled in international intrigue) but is a particularly good specimen of the genre.
 Set in 1930s Austria and Czechoslovakia – including some genuinely tense nighttime border scenes – the indebted freelance journalist Kenton comes into possession of some incriminating Russian documents before alternating between capture (boo) and escape (phew).
 You’ll wish you were on the run, too!